Fukuoka Broadcasting Corporation: History

 The prefecture's first Nippon Television affiliate was TV Nishinippon, which started broadcasting on August 28, 1958.
 However, due to the entrance of Yomiuri Shimbun, NTV's main shareholder, into Fukuoka Prefecture in 1964, the station was dissatisfied and opted to leave the network, concentrating on Fuji TV instead.
 The move devastated NTV, as it considered Fukuoka to be a core city, especially for the Japanese economy, and it urged to open a new affiliate there.
 In 1966, the Ministry of Posts and Telecommunications opened the UHF band for use in television broadcasting.
 At the time, eight companies, including Fukuoka Broadcasting System and Kyushu Yomiuri Television (九州読売テレビ) applied for a license.
 Subsequently, seven companies funded by the local business community of Fukuoka Prefecture were incorporated into Fukuoka Broadcasting.
-The Ministry of Posts and Telecommunications attempted to integrate Fukuoka Broadcasting and the Kyushu Yomiuri television station, financed by the Yomiuri Shimbun Group, but negotiations between the two parties were stalled for a time.
+The MPT attempted to integrate Fukuoka Broadcasting and the Kyushu Yomiuri television station, financed by the Yomiuri Shimbun Group, but negotiations between the two parties were stalled for a time.
 Finally, the Yomiuri Shimbun Group relented and agreed that local Fukuoka companies would have majority ownership and that "Fukuoka Broadcasting" would be used as the company's new name.
 On April 19, 1968, FBS obtained its preliminary license and was officially established as a company on May 27.
 The station actively promoted the sale of UHF antennas in order to receive its programming in the year before its launch.
 Test transmissions started on March 1, 1969, becoming regular on April 1.
 In September, with the opening of the Yukibashi relay station, the coverage area now included both key cities in the prefecture (Fukuoka and Kitakyushu).
 In its first year of operation, FBS registered 910 million yen in revenue and only 34 million in losses.
 In its second year, the revenue was valued at 1.27 billion yen, and the losses at just 16 million.

 In April 1971, FBS started producing its local programs in color.
 Revenue reached 1.433 billion yen with 103 million in profits, without recording losses for the first time.
 In 1973, FBS held its first dividend payment.
 The FBS Labor Union was established in the following year.
 The station's annual income surpassed five billion yen for the first time in 1978.
 In 1976, it became responsible for the newly-launched NNN bureau in Bangkok.
-Revenue surpassed 6,1 billion yen in 1980 and its viewership share had increased to over 20% for the first time.
+Revenue surpassed 6.1 billion yen in 1980 and its viewership share had increased to over 20% for the first time.
 It was the first TV station in Fukuoka to use teletext services in 1987.
 During fiscal 1988, revenue surpassed ten billion yen.
 A satellite news gathering unit was introduced in 1989, improving its news coverage.